 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Avila, see our tuition and fees and room and board pages.

 It's not uncommon for college students to take out loans to pay for school.
 In fact, almost 66% of students nationwide depend at least partially on loans.
 At Avila, approximately 75% of students took out student loans averaging $7,318 a year.
 That adds up to $29,272 over four years for those students.

-The student loan default rate at Avila is 9.3%.
-This is about the same as the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.
+The student loan default rate at Avila is 5.1%.
+This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

 Location of Avila University

 Avila University Majorsstudents from 44 majors graduated from Avila University.
 Of these students, 268 received undergraduate degrees and 125 graduated with a master's or doctor's degree.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.